indykorpong/auto-pause-timer/README.md

 A program that presses play/pause keyboard button after 't' minutes

 ## Usage
-python timer.py <amount of time in minute>
+python timer.py 'amount of time in minute'